 Example: When one end of an iron rod is put over flame then part which is nearer to the flame is heated first and heat is gradually transferred to the other end of the rod.
 This happens because particles of iron rod which are nearer to the flame receive the heat and transfer this to the adjacent particles.
 Subsequently, the adjacent particles transfer the heat to the next adjacent particles.
 This process continues and heat reaches to the other end of the rod.
 Thus, heat transfer in solid takes place through conduction.

-Conductor and Insulator:
+Conductor and Insulator

-Materials which allow heat to pass through it are called conductor or good conductor of heat, such as iron, copper, aluminium, etc. All metals are good conductors of heat.
-Since, mercury is a metal and found in liquid state at room temperature, that’s why it is used in thermometer.
+Materials which allow heat to pass through them are called conductor or good conductor of heat, such as iron, copper, aluminium, etc. All metals are good conductors of heat.
+Since, mercury is a metal and found in liquid state at room temperature, that's why it is used in thermometer.

 Since metals are the good conductor of heat that's why kitchen utensils are made of metals or alloys of metals.